Jacque Fresco: Critical appraisals

-It's a "lack of professional engagement", William Gazecki who in 2006 completed Future by Design, a feature-length profile of Jacque Fresco says, that hurt Fresco the most.
+It's a "lack of professional engagement", William Gazecki says, that hurt Fresco the most.
+Gazecki completed Future by Design, a feature-length profile of Jacque Fresco, in 2006.
 "The real missing link in Jacque's world is having put Jacque to work," Gazecki says, "[It's] exemplified when people say: 'Well, show me some buildings he's built.
 And I don't mean the domes out in Venus.
 I mean, let's see an office building, let's see a manufacturing plant, let's see a circular city.'
 And that's where he should have been 30 years ago.
 He should have been applying his work, in the real world ... [but] he's not a collaborator, and I think that's why he's never had great public achievements."

 When asked by a reporter why he had such difficulty actualizing his many ideas, Fresco responded, "Because I can't get to anybody."